Indians across globe celebrate 75th anniversary of India's independence with patriotic fervour | Law-Order

 The celebrations witnessed renditions of patriotic songs and performances by teachers and students of Swami Vivekananda Cultural Centre of the Embassy and Kendriya Vidyalaya School, Kathmandu.

-In Herzliya, Tel Aviv, India's Ambassador to Israel, Sanjeev Singla, unfurled the tricolor to celebrate 75th Independence Day in the presence of about 300 people from the Indian community, emphasising on efforts to "deepen'' the strategic relationship between the two nations.
+In Herzliya, Tel Aviv, India's Ambassador to Israel, Sanjeev Singla, hoisted the tricolour to celebrate 75th Independence Day in the presence of about 300 people from the Indian community, emphasising efforts to "deepen'' the strategic relationship between the two nations.

 People from the Indian Jewish community, Indian students and NRIs turned up from all over Israel to celebrate Independence Day despite it being a working day.